 - If a deal is to be done with directors the receiver must first advertise the business and its assets for sale.

-- They must conform to the tight rules and regulations governing receivership and report to the DBERR.
+- They must conform to the tight rules and regulations governing receivership and report to the DBEIS.

-- A receiver must investigate the conduct of the directors of the business and file a report with the DBERR.
+- A receiver must investigate the conduct of the directors of the business and file a report with the DBEIS.

 The company is rarely saved in its existing form.
 Its assets will be subject to "meltdown" ( most people know that in receivership or liquidation assets are sold at a knock down price), often jobs and economic activity are lost.The directors will typically lose their employment and any monies the company is due to them, and the company may cease to trade.
 In addition the director's conduct is investigated.